Aglaureion

-Aglaureion was an ancient sanctuary located in Athens, Greece.
-It was dedicated to Aglauros, a mythological figure who was the daughter of King Cecrops and the sister of Erysichthon, Pandrosus, and Herse.
+The Aglaureion (Greek: Αγλαύρειο), or the Sanctuary of Aglauros, was an ancient sanctuary located in the Acropolis in Athens, Greece.
+It was dedicated to Aglauros, a Greek mythological figure who was the daughter of King Cecrops and the sister of Erysichthon, Pandrosus, and Herse.
 The sanctuary was believed to be the site where Aglauros had sacrificed herself to protect the city from invasion.

-The exact location of the Aglaureion is uncertain, but it is believed to have been located on the north slope of the Acropolis.
+Discovery

+In 1980, during excavations of the Peripatos, archaeologists found on the eastern slope of the Acropolis an honorary stele for Aglauros, dating to the 3rd century BC.
+It is believed the stele once stood as part of the peribolos of the Aglaureion.
+The stele is now held by the Acropolis Museum (inventory number Ακρ.
+13372).
+The site had been incorrectly ascribed to other sanctuaries by archaeologists before.